boosra/project_3-Web-APIs---NLP/README.md

 - Then we have to use NLP to train a classifier on which subreddit a given post came from.

 We are going to gather and prepare our data using the requests library, To create and compare two models.
 One of these must be a Bayes classifier, however the other can be a classifier of logistic regression, Bagging Classifier, Random forest, Extra tree etc.We will pick one based on the solution.
-Through it is about classification model so success will be measured by an accuracy score or Misclassification rate.
+Through it is about classification model so success will be measured by an accuracy score.

 ## Executive Summary